luanaraujo3131/Foolish_Repository/readme.md

 # Just a Foolish Repository

-A silly little repository created only to test my abilities using git and with gradle.
+A silly little repository created only to test my skills using git and gradle.
 This is my first time using gradle, so I am doing this just to test it.